 - suede, which is softer and more elegant than shiny black patent Mary Jane shoes, which can look juvenile.

 Here are a few more women’s Mary Jane shoes that are more on the refined side.
-The ones with an angled strap gives the shoe a more contemporary look.
+The ones with the double angled straps give the shoe a more sporty look.

-What are the other flat or low heel daytime options besides Mary Janes? …You can’t go wrong with a ballet flat or a classy wedge with no strap.
+What are some other flat or low heel daytime options besides Mary Janes? …You can’t go wrong with a ballet flat or a classy wedge with no strap.
 They work with everything.